 A variety of skin irritations, including allergies and inflammation, is caused by formaldehyde, a major air pollutant inside homes.

 Being exposed to contaminants like lead and formaldehyde can cause a variety of nervous problems, including nervous system breakdowns and Alzheimer’s disease in the long run.

 7. Cardiovascular Problems

-Carbon Monoxide, a severe and fatal indoor air pollutant has been linked to being one of the primary causes of Cardio Vascular Disease (CVD), which may be potentially fatal.
+Carbon monoxide, a severe and fatal indoor air pollutant, is one of the primary causes of cardiovascular disease (CVD), which is potentially fatal.